matthewm8m/c-sharp-tutorials/lectures/1-variables/3-variables/readme.md

 2. Then, we give the variable a *descriptive* `name`.
 This name can be almost anything with a few exceptions that we will discuss later.
 Ultimately, it should describe what the variable represents.
 3. Finally, we set the variable equal to some `value` of our choice.
 This can be a predefined variable or even the value of another variable.

+As a convention, we name our variables using **camel case**, a lowercase word followed by uppercase words concatenated together.
+For instance, one possible name of a variable that follows this convention is `nameOfAVariable`.
+Throughout all of these lectures, we will follow this convention unless otherwise specified.

 Some examples of creating some variables are given in the following code snippet.

 ```csharp